Klarna CEO: Embracing "Swedishness" as a Key Asset

 You can't beat the Swedishness out of me.
 I see it in myself.
 I see it in how I relate to things and how I appreciate the simple things in life.

-For Siemiatkowski, it's about a great trust in people and authorities, about being able to appreciate long vacation days in a simple cottage in the countryside or enjoy books like "The Road to Skarv: Stories from the Archipelago" by Sten Rinaldo.
+For Siemiatkowski, it's about a great trust in people and authorities, about being able to appreciate long vacation days in a simple cottage in the countryside or enjoying books like "The Road to Skarv: Stories from the Archipelago" by Sten Rinaldo.

 From Rinaldo's book, Siemiatkowski recounts the story of a large, "old sea dog" who swam naked out to the cliffs in the archipelago, to lie down and scream like a seal – all to tease tourists.